elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If an element has the id attribute, we can get the element using the method document.getElementById(id), no matter where it is inside of our code.
 We can also act directly on the element id name (not a recommended approach).
-It should be noted if the id is an existing variable then its value reference takes precedence.
+If the id is an existing variable, its value reference takes precedence.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />